Essential Coyote Hunting Gear

 Choosing the right equipment for hunting predators is pretty critical to your success.
 I’ve tried to take out some of the thinking for you by my experiences through trial and error.
 I still recommend that you test out different accessories and products so you create your own comfortable way of hunting.
 I have used or currently use all of the products on this list of varmint hunting supplies.

-For a beginner, I like the FOXPRO Deadbone Game Call (see the full review of the Deadbone) or the ICOtec GC300 Electronic Call.
-I like the FOXPRO Sounds a lot, that’s why I highly recommend their callers.
-If you want a better remote and more sound choices, get the FOXPRO Inferno with 75 sounds.
+If you’re on a budget, I like the Lucky Duck Rebel, the Foxpro Deadbone Game Call (see the full review of the Deadbone), or the ICOtec GC300 Electronic Call.
+I like the Lucky Duck, and Foxpro Sounds a lot, that’s why I highly recommend their callers.
+If you want a better remote and more animal sounds for less than $200, get the FOXPRO Inferno with 75 sounds.

-12. Mouth Calls: There are a ton of different mouth blown calls available.
+There are a ton of different mouth blown calls available.
 I primarily use two brands at the moment: Carver Calls and Dan Thompson Game Calls.
 I also have this fawn distress, and this crow call on my lanyard.
 If you want to get serious you’ll want to learn how to use a diaphragm call like this, I am having good success by using these as a distress, howl, or kiyi.
 You might not believe me, but I use mouth calls all the time now, almost more than electronic calls.
+Make sure you get a good lanyard to help tote them around.
 Can’t decide?
 Read the article below:

-16. Butt Pad or Shooting Chair: Sit in the snow and get a wet backside just once, and you’ll never go without it again.
-They might seem like a gimmick, but they will make you more comfortable on stand.
-After 20 minutes of holding still you will realize your leg is dead, and if you’d had a nice seat, you’d be walking back to the truck, instead you are limping around like a girl.
-I always have a Twin Cheeks Cushion or a Tripod Stool.
-Al Morris likes the Deluxe Strut Seat.
-(Video of Al using the seat)
+Sit in the snow and get a wet backside just once, and you’ll never go without it again.
+Seats might seem like a gimmick, but they will make you more comfortable on stand.
+After 20 minutes of holding still you will realize your leg is dead, and if you’d had a nice seat, you’d be walking back to the truck, instead you are limping around like a girl (unless you are a girl, and we know they’re tougher than boys!).

 - See Also: ARTICLE: Organizing Your Predator Gear.